iamdjangod/gtpay-woo-payment-gateway/README.md

 *	From the search result you will see "Woocommerce GTPay Payment Plugin" click on "Install Now" to install the plugin
 *	A popup window will ask you to confirm your wish to install the Plugin.

-= Note: =
+# Note
 If this is the first time you've installed a WordPress Plugin, you may need to enter the FTP login credential information.
 If you've installed a Plugin before, it will still have the login information.
 This information is available through your web server host.

 *   Click "Proceed" to continue the installation.
 The resulting installation screen will list the installation as successful or note any problems during the install.
 *   If successful, click "Activate Plugin" to activate it.
 * 	Click the "Settings" link to Open the settings page for the plugin.
 *	Configure your "GTPay" settings.
 See below for details.

-= Manual Installation =
+# Manual Installation
 * 	Download the plugin zip file
 * 	Login to your WordPress Admin.
 Click on "Plugins > Add New" from the left hand menu.
 *   Click on the "Upload" option, then click "Choose File" to select the zip file from your computer.
 Once selected, press "OK" and press the "Install Now" button.
 *   Activate the plugin.
 * 	Click the "Settings" link to Open the settings page for the plugin.
 *	Configure your "GTPay" settings.
 See below for details.

-= Configure the plugin =
+# Configure the plugin
 *       Goto plugins and find the "GTPay WooCommerce Payment Gateway" plugin, then click the Settings link.
 *       __Enable/Disable__ - check the box to enable GTPay Payment Gateway.
 *       __Title__ - allows you to determine what your customers will see this payment option as on the checkout page.